Skip to main content

 By October 11, 2025 3 min

 A homeowner off Reflections Circle in San Ramon called about an old HVAC system that ran loud and never settled on a temperature.
 Single-story house.
-What the customer wanted is something I rarely hear at the first visit: a heat pump sized to the house, not the biggest unit that would squeeze into the side yard.
+The request was something I rarely hear on the first call: a heat pump sized to the house, not the biggest unit that would fit in the side yard.

 That request almost always points toward a better install.
 People tend to assume bigger is the safe choice.
 It isn’t.
 Oversizing is the most reliable way to land a system that short-cycles and leaves some rooms warm while others stay cool.